 Swedish supercar builder Koenigsegg briefly held the “world’s fastest” title before being bested by the original Bugatti Veyron.
 Its CCR reached 242mph at Italy’s Nardo Ring in 2005.

-The CCR was essentially an earlier generation of the cars Koenigsegg is building today.
-It featured a 4.7-liter V8 of the company’s own design, a carbon-fiber body, and not much in the way of electronic aids.
-But despite its impressive statistics, the CCR’s moment in the spotlight was as brief as its claim on the world record.
+The CCR was powered by a 4.7-liter V8 of the company’s own design, it used a carbon-fiber body, and it didn’t offer much in the way of electronic aids.
+But, despite its impressive statistics, the CCR’s moment in the spotlight was as brief as its claim on the world record.
 It was soon beat by Koenigsegg’s own CCX, and then by the current Agera.

 15. McLaren F1 (241mph)

 The F1 is more than just a former world’s fastest car.
-With its carbon-fiber body, gold-lined engine bay, 6.1-liter BMW M V12, and center driver’s seat, it’s one of the coolest cars ever made.
+With its carbon-fiber body, gold-lined engine bay, 6.1-liter BMW M V12, and center driver’s seat, it’s one of the coolest — and most expensive — cars ever made.

 16. Pagani Huayra BC (238mph)

 No sane person would ever call the Pagani Huayra tame.
 With an AMG-sourced Biturbo V12 pushing less than 3,000 pounds, the Italian dynamo is the definition of a beast.
-The formula can always be improved, though, and at the 2016 Geneva Motor Show, Pagani proved it by debuting the Huayra BC.
+The formula always has room for improvement, though, and at the 2016 Geneva Motor Show, Pagani proved it by debuting the Huayra BC.

-Lighter and more powerful than the standard Huayra, the BC’s engine was massaged to produce 789hp, while total curb weight was slashed down to a paltry 2,645 pounds.
-That’s effectively the same weight as the latest Honda Civic Coupe with five times the power.
-It should come as no surprise that the BC’s top speed is rated at a ridiculous 238mph.
+Lighter and more powerful than the standard Huayra, the BC’s engine offered 789hp.
+At the same time, Pagani slashed the total curb weight down to a paltry 2,645 pounds.
+That’s effectively the same weight as the latest Honda Civic Coupe but with five times the power.
+It should come as no surprise that the BC’s top speed clocks in at a ridiculous 238mph.